Lirt/velero-plugin-for-openstack/README.md

 # Velero Plugin for OpenStack

-OpenStack Cinder and Swift plugin for [velero](https://github.com/vmware-tanzu/velero/) backups.
+OpenStack Cinder, Manila and Swift plugin for [velero](https://github.com/vmware-tanzu/velero/) backups.

 This plugin is [included as community supported plugin by Velero organization](https://velero.io/plugins/).